Luhdo/Luhdo/README.md

 - What's Your Name?
   - I'm Ludho! [^1]
-- No Really What IS Your Name?
+- No, really, what IS your name?
-  - it's Ludho, Fist Name Ludho, Last name Mohammadpour 😕
+  - My full name is Ludho Mohammadpour. 😕
-- How Old Are You?
+- How old are you?
    - I'm turning 20 this summer.
-- When Is Your Birthday?
+- When is your birthday?
-  - it's July 16.
+  - My birthday is on July 16th.
 - What's your major at university?
-  - Computer Engineering 👨‍💻
+  - I'm majoring in Computer Engineering 👨‍💻
-- What's Your Favorite Music Genre?
+- What's your favorite music genre?
-  - R&B/Soul
+  - I enjoy R&B/Soul music.

----

-## More About Me
-> I'm in love with JavaScript♥!
-I dream of it every night. so you mostly find JavaScript projects on this page.
-I like making awesome apps and apis and make websites look cool. most of my projects are private but I try to make them available for public as soon as I thought they are finished.
-> I always have a cool idea in my slaves!! but I keep those projects half finished so it would be ready as soon as someone or myself need it.
-> and btw, I like triangles.
+Feel free to contact me if you have any additional questions!

 ---